History of perfume: Islamic

-Islamic cultures contributed significantly to the development of Middle Eastern perfumery in two significant areas: perfecting the extraction of fragrances through steam distillation and introducing new raw materials.
+Iranians after Islamic era contributed significantly to the development of Middle Eastern perfumery in two significant areas: perfecting the extraction of fragrances through steam distillation and introducing new raw materials.
 Both have greatly influenced Western perfumery and scientific developments, particularly chemistry.

-With a rise of Islam, Muslims improved perfume production and continued to use perfumes in daily life and in practicing religion.
+With a rise of Islam, Iranians improved perfume production and continued to use perfumes in daily life and in practicing religion.
 They used musk, roses and amber, among other materials.
-As traders, Islamic cultures such as the Arabs and Persians had wider access to a wide array of spices, resins, herbs, precious woods, herbs and animal fragrance materials such as ambergris and musk.
-In addition to trading, many of the flowers and herbs used in perfumery were cultivated by the Muslims — rose and jasmine were native to the region, and many other plants (i.e.: bitter orange and other citrus trees, all of which imported from China and southeast Asia) could be successfully cultivated in the Middle East, and are to this day key ingredients in perfumery.
+As traders, Islamic cultures such as the Persians had wider access to a wide array of spices, resins, herbs, precious woods, and animal fragrance materials such as ambergris and musk.
+In addition to trading, many of the flowers and herbs used in perfumery were cultivated by the Iranians — rose and jasmine were native to the Iran region, and many other plants (i.e.: bitter orange and other citrus trees, all of which imported from China and southeast Asia) could be successfully cultivated in the Middle East, and are to this day key ingredients in perfumery.

 In Islamic culture, perfume usage has been documented as far back as the 6th century and its usage is considered a religious duty.
 Muhammad said:

 They often used to blend extracts with the cement of which mosques were built.
 Such rituals gave incentives to scholars to search and develop a cheaper way to produce incenses and in mass production.

 The Arabic philosopher al-Kindi (c.
 801–873) wrote a book on perfumes called ‘Book of the Chemistry of Perfume and Distillations’.
 It contained more than a hundred recipes for fragrant oils, salves, aromatic waters and substitutes or imitations of costly drugs.
 The book also described one hundred and seven methods and recipes for perfume-making, and even the perfume making equipment, like the alembic, still bears its Arabic name.

 The Persian Muslim doctor and chemist Ibn Sina (also known as Avicenna) introduced the process of extracting oils from flowers by means of distillation, the procedure most commonly used today.
 He first experimented with the rose.
 Until his discovery, liquid perfumes were mixtures of oil and crushed herbs, or petals which made a strong blend.
 Rose water was more delicate, and immediately became popular.
 Both of the raw ingredients and distillation technology significantly influenced western perfumery and scientific developments, particularly chemistry.

 Arabian perfume arrived to European courts through Al-Andalus in the west, and on the other side, with the crusaders in the east.
 For instance, eggs and floral perfumes were brought to Europe in the 11th and 12th centuries from Arabia, by returning crusaders, through trade with the Islamic world.
 Those who traded for these were most often also involved in trade for spices and dyestuffs.
 There are records of the Pepperers Guild of London, going back to 1179; which show them trading with Muslims in spices, perfume ingredients and dyes.
 Catharina de Medici initiated the perfume industry in Europe when she left Italy in the 16th century to marry the French crown prince.